 What is the current state of chess engines?

 A Chess-AI is something of a rite of passage for every software engineer, as is a snake clone or a calculator console application.
 If you did not try to build one yet, you are certainly missing out (or preserving your own sanity, whatever you prefer).
-Between the chessprogrammingwiki.org and other online resources this is now a pretty well explored field, but that is not to say that innovation is impossible and nothing changed since the days of Deep Blue (the first ever chess computer the officially beat a grandmaster).
+Between the chessprogrammingwiki.org and other online resources this is now a pretty well explored field, but that is not to say that innovation is impossible and nothing changed since the days of Deep Blue (the first ever chess computer to officially beat a grandmaster).

-In recent years Stockfish, the most advanced computer chess engine, has gotten a major upgrade in the form of a NNUE, a fast neural network of sorts which is used as it’s evaluation function.
-An evaluation function does exactly what it sounds like, it is used by the engine to evaluate the current position.
+In recent years Stockfish, the most advanced computer chess engine, has gotten a major upgrade in the form of a NNUE, a fast neural network of sorts which is used as it’s evaluation function, instead of the previous rule-based approach.
+The replacement of the hand-crafted evaluation function by a neural network seems to be just one more example of the Bitter Lesson.

 What is left for amateurs, such as myself then?

-Sebastian Lague has the perfect answer to that question: a competition that imposes an arbitrary limit on the length of your engines code.
-To be exact every participant has a maximum of 1024 tokens at his disposal to craft the best chess bot they can.
 Sounds like a lot, or extremely little depending on your conception of tokens.
-In this case a token is the smallest unit the compiler can see, with some exceptions.
-Therefore your 28 character Java like variable ChessEngineBotThinkingBoardGamePiecePlayerMoverFactory will only count as a single token, while { also counts as one.
-You also cannot load external files or use certain functions to extract variable names, which is enforced by limiting the allowed namespaces.
+In this case, a token is the smallest unit the C# compiler can see, with some exceptions.
+Therefore your 28 character Java-style variable ChessEngineBotThinkingBoardGamePiecePlayerMoverFactory will only count as a single token, while { also counts as one.

 Trying to improve the evaluation function